nothotscott/VisualOS/README.md

 ## Purpose
 I've personally felt command line interfaces are a primitive means of interfacing with a computer.
 Command lines aren't user friendly since users are expected to memorize arguments and flags and each program's unique syntax.
-Users also frequently have to repeat themselves when combining tasks (i.e `mkdir foo && cd foo`) Command lines aren't friendly for computers either, since programs have to parse and sanitize the user's input through a single interface.
+Users also frequently have to repeat themselves when combining tasks (i.e `mkdir foo && ls`) Command lines aren't friendly for computers either, since programs have to parse and sanitize the user's input through a single interface.
 This OS was a shower thought about the possibilty to evolve pass the archaic constraints command lines impose on computer enthusiasts.
 As such, I thought it would be a fun project to develop an OS as a proof of concept of my idea.